rombie/contrail-controller/specs/bgp_mvpn.md

-2. If the route is no longer usable and if there is a previous MvpnDBState associated with this route, then necessary cleaup is done and the previously origianted SPMSI path is deleted.
+2. If the route is no longer usable and if there is a previous MvpnDBState associated with this route, then necessary cleaup is done and the previously originated SPMSI path is deleted.
 This is the case even if route is usable but there is no longer any active sender route present

 3. PathResolver creates a new path when ever it finds the nexthop resolvable.
 When those resolved paths are added or modified, virtual APIs are called to determine the correct RD and path attributes.
-Specifically, route target extended community is formed based on the resolved path vrf import route target (of the unicase route of the resolved source).
+Specifically, route target extended community is formed based on the resolved path vrf import route target (of the unicast route of the resolved source).
 SourceAS extended community is also copied onto the resolved path attributes.
-Source RD is determinded based on the MVPN neighbor which is derived from vrf import community.
+Source RD is determined based on the MVPN neighbor which is derived from vrf import community.

 Note: If the resolved nexthop is not an Mvpn BGP neighbor, then no join must be